a2a-2018/a2a-2018/_posts/2018-04-16-Usability-Review.md

 *Severity*: Low

-*Explanation*
-We didn’t think to create this page when we originally made our paper prototypes.
+*Explanation*: We didn’t think to create this page when we originally made our paper prototypes.
 This was easily fixed by quickly creating the empty portfolio page for future user tests.

 **Incident 3**